dr-marek-jaskula/DomainDrivenDesignUniversity/src/Shopway.Persistance/ReadMe.Persistence.md

 ## Specification Pattern

 We represent the requirement that our database entities are supposed to meet, in order to satisfy the specification and to be returned from the database.

+## Cache

+Basic memory cache is presented in the "CachedOrderRepository"

+Redis cache is presented in the "CachedProductRepository"